-Now you’ve created your app and tested it out, it’s time to publish it to the App Store.
+Now you’ve created your own iPhone app and tested it out, it’s time to publish it to the App Store.
 To do this, create your App Store product page and then upload your app for review with Apple.

 Once Apple accepts your submission, your app will be available to the public.